GSA-TTS/FAC-transition-site/src/resources/workbooks/notes-to-sefa.md

 # Workbook 2: Notes to SEFA

-Enter the text of your Federal awards in the provided worksheet using the instructions below.
+Enter the text of your Notes to SEFA in the provided worksheet using the instructions below.

 [Download {{meta.name}}]({{ config.baseUrl }}assets/workbooks/{{workbook.name}}.xlsx)